-On the 1st of September (school year 2019 - 2020) OIS started with 111 pupils divided into 9 groups:
+On 18 August (school year 2020 - 2021) OIS started with 180 students divided into 12 groups:

 - Two groups 1

-- A group 2
+- \ Two groups 2

-- A combination group 2/3 A group 3
+- Two groups 3

-- A group 4
+- Group 4

+- Group 4/5

-- ★ A combination group 4/5 Group 5
+- Group 5

+- Two groups 6

-- ★ Group 6/7
+- Group 7

 Optimist International School is organized into age-based classes.
-Since we also commit ourselves to continuous development, only in exceptional circumstances may a pupil be placed into an alternative class.
-This is however after careful consideration of parents, the Leader of Learning, teachers and the School Management.
+Since we also commit ourselves to continuous development, only in exceptional circumstances may a student be placed into an alternative class.
+This is however after careful consideration of parents, the Learning Leader, teachers and the School Management.

-- ★ To start in Group 0 a pupil should turn four after 1 October of that year. - ★ To start in Group 1 a pupil should be four after 1 October of that year. - ★ To start in Group 2 a pupil should be five after 1 October of that year. - ★ To start in Group 3 a pupil should be six after 1 October of that year. - ★ To start in Group 4 a pupil should be seven after 1 October of that year. - ★ To start in Group 5 a pupil should be eight after 1 October of that year. - ★ To start in Group 6 a pupil should be nine after 1 October of that year. - ★ To start in Group 7 a pupil should be ten after 1 October of that year.
+- ★ To start in Group 0 a student should turn four after 1 October of that year. - To start in Group 1 a student should be four after 1 October of that year. - ★ To start in Group 2 a student should be five after 1 October of that year. - ★ To start in Group 3 a student should be six after 1 October of that year. - ★ To start in Group 4 a student should be seven after 1 October of that year. - ★ To start in Group 5 a student should be eight after 1 October of that year. - ★ To start in Group 6 a student should be nine after 1 October of that year. - ★ To start in Group 7 a student should be ten after 1 October of that year.

-Group 0 starts after January; when there is availability in Group 1 pupils will be placed in this Group 1.
-Should a pupil turn four after 1 October, he/she will be in Group 1 for two years.
+Students of group 0 will be placed in Group 1.
+Should a student turn four after 1 October, he/she will start in Group 1 again the year after.